ryakad/squeeze/README.md

 [![Build Status](https://secure.travis-ci.org/ryakad/squeeze.png)](http://travis-ci.org/ryakad/squeeze)

 Squeeze is a python library that allows you to hook into your VCS change sets performing actions on the different file changes.
-The currently supported VCSs are git and mercurial.
+Currently the only supported VCSs are git and mercurial although I have plans to add SVN and CVS in the near future.

 Installation
 ------------

-Setup can be performed by running the setup.py file
+Installation can be performed by running the setup.py file

 ```sh
 git clone https://github.com/ryakad/squeeze